-- 28 Texas Administrative Code §134.600(q)(1) states "The health care requiring concurrent review for an extension for previously approved services includes: (1) inpatient length of stay."
-The respondent gave preauthorization approval for a two-day inpatient hospital stay.
-According to the submitted explanation of benefits, the respondent denied reimbursement for the third inpatient hospital day based upon a lack of preauthorization.
-The requestor did not submit a preauthorization report to support that preauthorization was approved for the third day.
-As a result, reimbursement cannot be recommended for the third day. - Review of the submitted documentation finds that the services provided were surgical; therefore the standard per diem amount of \$1,118.00 per day applies.
-Division rule at 28 Texas Administrative Code §134.401(c)(3)(ii) states, in pertinent part, that "The applicable Workers' Compensation Standard Per Diem

-Amount (SPDA) is multiplied by the length of stay (LOS) for admission."
-The length of stay was three days. however, documentation supports that the Carrier pre-authorized a length of stay of two days in accordance with 28 Texas Administrative Code Rule §134.600.
-Consequently, the per diem rate allowed is \$2,236.00 for the two authorized days.
+Review of the submitted documentation finds that the services provided were surgical; therefore the standard per diem amount of \$1,118.00 per day applies.
+Division rule at 28 Texas Administrative Code \$134.401(c)(3)(ii) states, in pertinent part, that "The applicable Workers' Compensation Standard Per Diem Amount (SPDA) is multiplied by the length of stay (LOS) for admission."
+The length of stay was two days.
+The surgical per diem rate of \$1,118.00 multiplied by the length of stay of two days results in an allowable amount of \$2,236.00.

-28 Texas Administrative Code §134.401(c)(4)(A), states "When medically necessary the following services indicated by revenue codes shall be reimbursed at cost to the hospital plus 10%: (i) Implantables (revenue codes 275, 276, and 278), and (ii) Orthotics and prosthetics (revenue code 274)."
-Review of the requestor's medical bill finds that the following items were billed under revenue code 278 and are therefore eligible for separate payment under §134.401(c)(4)(A):
+- 28 Texas Administrative Code §134.401(c)(4)(A), states "When medically necessary the following services indicated by revenue codes shall be reimbursed at cost to the hospital plus 10%: (i) Implantables (revenue codes 275, 276, and 278), and (ii) Orthotics and prosthetics (revenue code 274)." - The Division finds the total allowable for the implants billed under revenue code 278 is: